Title: Professor Emeritus

-The recipient of numerous research grants between 1963 and 2000, Dr. Masotti received the Distinguished Service Award from the Cleveland Jaycees and was named a fellow of the Weimer School of Advanced Studies in Real Estate and Land Economics with the Homer Hoyt Institute.
+The recipient of numerous research grants between 1963 and 2000, Dr. Masotti was named a fellow of the Weimer School of Advanced Studies in Real Estate, and received the Distinguished Service Award from the Cleveland Jaycees in 1967.
 In 1962, he was also named a fellow of the National Center for Education in Politics.
-He cites a highlight of his career to have been when he had a major role in the election and administration of the first African American mayor in the US [Carl Stokes, Cleveland], and first female mayor of Chicago [Jane Byrne].
+He cites as highlights of his civic career the major roles he played in the election and administration of the first African-American mayor in a major American city (Carl Stokes, Cleveland, OH 1967), and that of the first female mayor of Chicago (Jane Byrne, 1979).
 He has also been listed in Who’s Who in Finance and Business, Who’s Who in Finance and Industry, Who’s Who in America, Who’s Who in the Midwest, Who’s Who in the West and Who’s Who in the World.

 For more information, please visit: